Tomie: Another Face: Plot

 The final episode begins with Tomie meeting her boyfriend, Yasuda, for a date.
 Despite only having been together for one month, Yasuda asks Tomie to marry him.
 The proposal is interrupted when they are attacked by the man with the eye patch, though they manage to escape.
 Tomie gives Yasuda a knife and tells him to kill the attacker to prove his love for her.
 Yasuda confronts the man with the eye patch, but is tasered into submission.
 The man, named Oota, reveals that he was once a police coroner and Tomie was a murder victim he was to perform an autopsy on.
 She returned to life, stabbed his eye out, and crawled away; however none of his coworkers believed him and thought that he instead stole the corpse for necrophilia-like purposes.
 Oota was subsequently fired and his wife left him and took their children.
-Oota discovered duplicates of Tomie all over Japan, and seeks a way to destroy Tomie once and for all.
-He warns Yasuda to stay away from Tomie, gives him his phone number, and releases him.
+Oota discovered duplicates of Tomie all over Japan and seeks a way to destroy Tomie once and for all.
+Oota warns Yasuda to stay away from Tomie, gives Yasuda his phone number, and releases him.
 After finding out Yasuda failed to kill Oota, Tomie throws his engagement ring away and abandons him.
 We see the boyfriend take out his knife and follow Tomie.
 Later, Yasuda contacts Oota and brings Tomie's body to him, where he is waiting to burn her in an incinerator.
 Oota goes to retrieve Tomie from Yasuda's van, but she is still alive; Yasuda reveals the a ruse and attacks Oota.
 Oota again subdues Yasuda and carries Tomie to the incinerator, while she attempts to seduce him.
 Oota throws her into the incinerator and sets it on fire, successfully burning Tomie.
 Oota celebrates, but her ashes begin to move and form into a face in midair before Oota.
 As the ashes blow away in the wind, she vows that she will never die and that every speck of ash will become a new Tomie.